Preventive Plumbing Maintenance: Save Money & Avoid Emergencies

 Get matched with companies for your specific needs

-Most homeowners only think about their plumbing when something goes wrong — and by then, the damage is already done.
+Most homeowners only think about their plumbing when something goes wrong, and by then, the damage is already done.
 A proactive approach to preventive plumbing maintenance can save you hundreds or even thousands of dollars each year by catching small problems before they spiral into burst pipes, water heater failures, or flooded basements.
+With the average insurance claim for water damage from frozen or burst pipes now running $10,000 to $15,000 in 2026 (and severe multi-floor events averaging over $30,000), prevention has never been more valuable.

 In this guide, you'll learn exactly what preventive plumbing maintenance involves, which tasks you can handle yourself and which require a professional, and how seasonal maintenance keeps your system protected year-round.
-We also break down the true cost of skipping maintenance versus investing in a plumbing service plan — so you can make the smartest financial decision for your home.
+We also break down the true cost of skipping maintenance versus investing in a plumbing service plan, so you can make the smartest financial decision for your home in 2026.

 Key Pinch Points

-• Water pressure should stay between 40–80 PSI year-round
+• Water pressure should stay between 40 to 80 PSI year-round

 • Winter pipe insulation and 55°F minimum temp prevent costly bursts